Email Delivery

 How do I see if someone has unsubscribed?

-How can we bulk remove leads that have bounced emails from campaigns?
+Can we bulk remove leads that have bounced emails from campaigns?

 How can we bulk clear bounced emails?